- brief -

 visually prominent.
 Adjusting the contrast ratio to 4.5 was suggested for better usability.

-- Search Functionality: Users comfortably utilized the search bar, although minor issues were noted on
+- Search Functionality: Users comfortably utilized the search bar, although minor issues were

 iOS devices, highlighting the need for further testing on different platforms.